friuns2/cdp-autofill/README.md

 - **AI Prompts**: Modify the LLM prompts in `auto_fill_generic.js` for different behavior
 - **Field Detection**: Customize field parsing logic in the `parseFormFields()` function
 - **Fallback Data**: Update the fallback values in the script for when AI is unavailable

-The script automatically uses `auto_fill_generic.js` if available, falling back to `auto_fill.js` for backward compatibility.

 ## Troubleshooting